 Much of the concern about the U.S. lagging behind in the SPACE RACE was focused on us kids.
 We were not, the old folks worried, getting enough math and science in school.
 That had to be remedied.
 And soon.
 Suddenly, even down here in benighted Possum Swamp, the dollars began to flow into the schools.
 Our teachers made heroic efforts to impress upon us the importance of this New Frontier, and make sure we were up to speed not just on our math and science, but on the doings of America’s Space Agency.
 Math, science, space.
 Lots of it.
 Throw me into that briar patch, Brer Fox.

-In elementary school, this resulted not just in us doing lots of “science units” on astronomy, but our teachers getting into the swim of the latest educational innovations designed to pull America’s supposedly math-science ignorant kids up by our bootstraps.
-It was heady stuff for the Rodster to suddenly go from covering and re-covering fractions and long division with Old Miss Alsobrook in the fifth grade to the New Math with pretty Miss Stinson in the sixth.
-This New Math with its set theory and modular arithmetic was insanely fascinating stuff.
+In elementary school, that resulted not just in us doing lots of “science units” on astronomy/space, but our teachers getting into the swim of the latest educational innovations designed to pull America’s supposedly math-science ignorant kids up by our bootstraps.
+It was heady stuff for the Rodster to suddenly go from covering and re-covering fractions and long division with Old Miss Alsabrook in the fifth grade to the New Math with pretty Miss Stinson in the sixth.
+This New Math with its set theory and modular arithmetic was fascinating stuff.
 I loved it.

 Yes, we were being drilled in math and science furiously.
 The name of our nation’s new agency, NASA (reconstituted from the old NACA), was on our teachers’ lips daily, and one of the new TVs the school had been able to buy with the influx of federal dollars was invariably wheeled into our classroom for every single Mercury launch.
 But outer space was not something you only heard about in school.